 This is not the latest release in the series: Staff directly employed by the NHS

-Most of the staff groups at 30 June 2020 included staff on short term or fixed contracts.
-These included health professional students and recently retired staff brought in to help during the COVID-19 pandemic.
+Most of the staff groups at 30 June 2021 included staff on short-term or fixed contracts brought in to help during the coronavirus (COVID-19) pandemic.

 Data has been published on StatsWales.
 There is no statistical release.

 This data has some seasonal patterns.
 Medical and dental and nursing staff numbers tend to decline in the period up until August and then increase from September as graduates start.
 As such, comparisons are made with the same quarter from the previous year.

 Over recent years a number of data quality issues have been identified with the data.
 Full details are provided in the quality report.

 Rydym yn croesawu galwadau a gohebiaeth yn Gymraeg / We welcome calls and correspondence in Welsh.

 Telephone: 0300 025 8099

 Rydym yn croesawu galwadau yn Gymraeg / We welcome calls in Welsh.